rysk-finance/dynamic-hedging/packages/contracts/technical-docs/AlphaToBeyondDeploymentSteps.md

 1. Deploy exchange contract
 2. Set as handler and reactor on the liquidity pool
+4. Set as a keeper and handler on the portfolioValuesFeed
-3. Check cor for references to the price feed contract and switch out the address
+5. Check cor for references to the price feed contract and switch out the address
-4. Change notion and gitbook docs to reflect new contract
+6. Change notion and gitbook docs to reflect new contract